I am standing at the window

 to look after the needs of Self and another.

-In the mountains sure-footedness is diminished
+In the mountains sure-footedness is life-affirming,

-each Sheep, each Shepherd, each and every need
+Each Sheep, each Shepherd, each Self,

-must first be recognized, made Self-aware,
+each and every need must first be recognized,

-to safeguard personal safety and survival.
+to made Self-awareness is to safeguard personal ease and peace.

-Love of community creates a common unity,
+Love of community creates a common unity.

 Each Shepherd must care for himself and each Sheep.